ICANN: Notable events

 On October 1, 2008, ICANN issued breach notices against Joker and Beijing Innovative Linkage Technology Ltd. after further researching reports and complaints issued by KnujOn.
 These notices gave the registrars 15 days to fix their Whois investigation efforts.

 In 2010, ICANN approved a major review of its policies with respect to accountability, transparency, and public participation by the Berkman Center for Internet and Society at Harvard University.
 This external review was an assistance of the work of ICANN's Accountability and Transparency Review team.

-On February 3, 2011, ICANN announced that it had distributed the last batch of its remaining IPv4 addresses to the world's five regional Internet registries, the organizations that manage IP addresses in different regions.
-These registries began assigning the final IPv4 addresses within their regions until they ran out completely.
+On February 3, 2011, ICANN announced that it had distributed the last batch of its remaining IPv4 addresses to the world's five RIRs (the organizations that manage IP addresses in different regions); these registries began assigning the final IPv4 addresses within their regions until they completely ran out.

 On June 20, 2011, the ICANN board voted to end most restrictions on the names of generic top-level domains (gTLD).
 Companies and organizations became able to choose essentially arbitrary top-level Internet domain names.
 The use of non-Latin characters (such as Cyrillic, Arabic, Chinese, etc.) is also allowed in gTLDs.
 ICANN began accepting applications for new gTLDS on January 12, 2012.
 The initial price to apply for a new gTLD was set at $185,000 and the annual renewal fee is $25,000.

 During December 2011, the Federal Trade Commission stated ICANN had long failed to provide safeguards that protect consumers from online swindlers.

 Following the 2013 NSA spying scandal, ICANN endorsed the Montevideo Statement, although no direct connection between these could be proven.

 On October 1, 2016, ICANN ended its contract with the United States Department of Commerce National Telecommunications and Information Administration (NTIA) and entered the private sector.

-The European Union's General Data Protection Regulation (active since May 25, 2018) impacted on ICANN operations, which the latter tried to fix through last-minute changes.
+The European Union's General Data Protection Regulation (active since May 25, 2018) has had an impact on ICANN's operations, which had to be fixed via some last minute changes.